mr-pennyworth/alfred-extra-pane/README.md

  - `customCSSFilename` (optional): Name of the CSS file to be loaded in the pane.
 The file should be in the same directory as the JSON config file.
+ - `customJSFilename` (optional): Name of the JavaScript file to be loaded in the pane.
+The file should be in the same directory as the JSON config file.

 Here's an example with four panes configured:
 ```json